PHSI-supplements/labs/integrated-labs/FloatLab/doc/05-normalization.md

 For both normal and subnormal numbers, you will need to use `unnormal_t`'s functions that access the structure's fields.
 Don't forget that the bit vector returned by `get_unnormal_fraction()` is the numerator of $\frac{get\_unnormal\_fraction()}{2^{64}}$ and that `get_unnormal_exponent()` returns the two's complement representation of the exponent.

-There are additional tasks for `encode()` that we recommend you attempt to implement now, though you will not be able to test them with the assignment's driver code until later:\footnote{See Appendix&nbsp;\ref{sec:testRounding} for a way to test them now.}
+Overflowing numbers too great to be represented as normal numbers, and underflowing numbers too small to be represented as subnormal numbers can be implemented now, but you will not be able to test them until you have implemented some arithmetic.
 - [ ] Appropriately encode numbers too great to be represented as normal numbers.
-- [ ] Apply rounding, following the IEEE&nbsp;754 default of "round-to-nearest, ties-to-even."

-[//]: # (TODO: Migrate rounding to its own function, its own section)

-The final special circumstance, numbers that are too small to be represented as subnormal numbers, should be handled as a natural consequence of adjusting the `number` to be able to properly encode it as a subnormal number.
+- Encoding numbers that are too small to be represented as subnormal numbers requires no special treatment -- it should be handled as a natural consequence of adjusting the `number` to be able to properly encode it as a subnormal number.
-Regardless, you will not be able to test underflow to zero using the assignment's driver code until later.

 #### Check Your Work

-[//]: # (TODO: Double-check that "recode 12.375 6" is still an option)

-When you run *floatlab*, you can specify that you want to recode a value, such as <u>`recode 12.375`</u> and <u>`recode 12.375 6`</u>.
+When you run *floatlab*, you can specify that you want to recode a value, such as <u>`recode 12.375`</u>.
 The program will first decode the value.
-It will then adjust the exponent by the specified amount (if an amount is specified).
 Then it will send the result to `encode()`.
 Finally, it will print the original value and the `ieee754_t` value returned by `encode`.